-Grand Canyon University's (GCU) online counseling degree programs prepare you to counsel a variety of clients from diverse backgrounds.
-Designed to ensure you are academically prepared to meet the requirements for licensure, our online counseling degrees from the College of Humanities and Social Sciences help you prepare to become a counselor.
+Grand Canyon University's (GCU) online counseling degrees prepare you to counsel a variety of clients from diverse backgrounds.
+Designed to ensure you are academically prepared to meet the requirements for licensure, our online counseling degree programs from the College of Humanities and Social Sciences help you prepare to become a counselor.

 Earn an Online Degree at GCU